 “If he was in Fresno Friday night he was probably heading toward Los Angeles,” Jake suggested.
 “He could be aiming for the border, but the Mexicanos (he correctly pronounced it ‘meh-he-caw-nos’) should catch him if he shows up there.
 They get our APBs just like our guys.
-They’ll take that Cadillac away from him so fast and dump him into jail he won’t know caught up with him.”
+They’ll take that Cadillac away from him so fast and dump him into jail he won’t know what happened.”

 Chris shook his head.
 “Assuming that they actually look up the Escalade license plate number.
 Depending on where he crosses there could be hundreds of cars crossing into Mexico.
 I don’t think they’d have the time to manually check each plate number.”

 Jake was more optimistic.
 “I read that the Mexico Border Police are starting to use license place scanners now.
 If so, they would definitely get a hit.”

 “Or maybe he’s planning on heading east on I-10 and going to Arizona or Texas,” Patricia suggested.